Head: Dan Roberts

 The school has a dedicated SEND department providing support for students with special educational needs and disabilities.
 Support includes individual learning plans, small group interventions, and access arrangements for examinations.

-Enter your postcode to see directions to Devonport High School for Boys
+Enter your postcode to see directions to Devonport (Boys)

 First Devon & Cornwall bus routes, including Route 21 and Route 22